tadeuzagallo/GithubPulse/README.md

 ### Release building

+__NOTICE__: If you just cloned the repo and wants `make` it, you'll have to open the file `widget/GithubPulse.xcworkspace` on XCode at least once for the build to succeed.

 Just run `$ make osx` and the file `GithubPulse.zip` will be placed inside the `dist` directory.

 ### Chrome Extension